Inexperienced drivers are at a high risk of causing accidents. They also lack the skills to notice and avoid certain hazards.

 Defensive driving means anticipating the actions of other motorists, maintaining appropriate following distances, and avoiding dangerous situations.
 Defensive driving techniques lower the risk of an accident significantly.
 Do not take risks such as weaving between cars at a high speed.
 Your top priority is the safety of yourself and other road users.

-If an inexperienced driver injures you in Marietta, contact the Crosson Law Group, LLC.
-Ken Crosson is a Georgia accident attorney who can gather evidence to strengthen your negotiating position.
+If an inexperienced driver injures you in Marietta, contact Piedmont Injury Law/ Ken Crosson is a Georgia accident attorney who can gather evidence to strengthen your negotiating position.
 He is a member of the Cobb County Bar Association and is admitted to practice in the Supreme Court of Georgia.
 Schedule a free initial consultation today by calling 678-909-0770.